 Why are Congress ruled states implementing lockdown if it is not effective: BJP

-New Delhi, Apr 17: Taking a swipe at Rahul Gandhi over his statement that lockdown is not a solution to containing coronavirus, the BJP on Thursday asked the Congress as to why states where his party is in power extended it before the Central government did so.
+New Delhi, Apr 17: Taking a swipe at Rahul Gandhi over his statement that lockdown is not a solution to containing coronavirus, the BJP on Thursday asked the Congress as to why states where his party is in power, extended it before the Central government did so.

 "Lockdown is not the solution acc to @RahulGandhi.
-Then why did the CMs of @INCIndia Cong partnered govts extend the lock down first? (sic)," BJP general secretary (organisation) BL Santhosh tweeted.
+Then why did the CMs of @INCIndia Cong partnered govts extend the lock down first? (sic)," BJP general secretary (organisation) B L Santhosh tweeted.

-Maharashtra, where the Congress is part of government, has backed lockdown, with the state dispensation extending it to April 30 before Prime Minister Narendra Modi's announcement on April 14 to stretch it nation-wide till May 3.
+Maharashtra, where the Congress is part of the government, has backed lockdown, with the state dispensation extending it to April 30 before Prime Minister Narendra Modi's announcement on April 14 to stretch it nation-wide till May 3.

 Coronavirus outbreak: Ten points Rahul Gandhi stressed upon during video conferencing